 Digitalisation of natural heritage

 Access to quality data is essential for improved decision making.
 The BID-REX project aims to strengthen the preservation of natural value by improving regional decision making and by enhancing the use of biodiversity data in regional policy processes.

 Exploring the benefits of green infrastructure

 Green infrastructure is a network of high quality natural and semi-natural areas that help to achieve the multiple benefits that ecosystem services can provide in both rural and urban settings.
 Examples of ecosystem services include improved air, water and soil quality, increased water run-off, biodiversity protection and climate change adaptation.
 The PERFECT project will support the implementation of regional development policies for the protection and development of natural heritage through development of action plans for improving green infrastructure in regions.

 All projects under the Environment and Resource Efficiency Policy Learning Platform share common issues and many linkages between them can be found.
-The Interreg Europe Policy Learning Platforms are developed to stimulate knowledge exchange among project partners, regions and other interested practitioners.
-To fine-tune the services and products of the Platforms to the user needs, we encourage you to share your ideas with Venelina Varbova, firstname.lastname@example.org, Thematic Manager for Environment and Resource Efficiency.
+The Interreg Europe Policy Learning Platform is developed to stimulate knowledge exchange among project partners, regions and other interested practitioners.
+To fine-tune the services and products of the Platform to the user needs, we encourage you to share your ideas with Venelina Varbova, firstname.lastname@example.org, Thematic Manager for Environment and Resource Efficiency.